VladMinzatu/performance-handbook/tools_overview/go.md

 This can be combined nicely with benchmarks when appropriate (e.g. `go test -bench='.' -cpuprofile='cpu.prof' -memprofile='mem.prof'`), but sometimes you'll probably want to test large code segments or an entire application in a production environment or something that resembles that.

 Note: `go test ...` would also work with those \*profile options.

+In this way, we can use the multiple profiler types supported by Go:

 ### CPU profiler